camme/heos/README.md

 - heos.getPlayer(pid) - Get single player (this calls getPlayers first though, since it bugged when calling the player directly.
 Returns a player instance.
 - player.playNext() - Play the next track on the selected player.
 - player.playPrevious() - Play the previous track on the selected player.
 - player.getPlayState() - Get the state of the selected player.
+Returns 'play', 'pause' or 'stop'.
-- player.getNowPlaying() - Get the current track that is playing on the selected player
+- player.getNowPlaying() - Get the current track that is playing on the selected player.

 ### Next steps